-Sasol's operations at the Sasolburg Facility (Infrachem), the Secunda Facility (Synfuels) and the Ekandustria site are required to comply with the Minimum Emission Standards, which came into effect in terms of Section 21 of the National Environment Management: Air Quality Act (Act No 39 of 2004) in March 2010 but which were amended in Government Notice No. 893 of November 2013.
-These standards require Sasol's operations to comply with "existing plant" limits by 1 April 2015, and with more stringent "new plant" limits by 1 April 2020.
-Sasol intends submitting an application for extension of the compliance timeframes in some cases, and an application for exemption from the Minimum Emission Standards in other cases.
-In support of the submissions and to fulfil the requirements for these applications stipulated in the Air Quality Act and the Minimum Emission Standards, air quality studies are required to substantiate the motivations for the extension and exemptions.
+Sasol and Total South Africa are joint owners of the National Petroleum Refiners of South Africa (Natref) refinery in Sasolburg.
+Natref is required to comply with the Minimum Emission Standards, which came into effect in terms of Section 21 of the National Environment Management: Air Quality Act (Act No 39 of 2004) in March 2010, but which were amended in Government Notice No. 893 in November 2013.
+These standards require the refinery operations to comply with "existing plant" limits by 1 April 2015, and with more stringent "new plant" limits by 1 April 2020.
+Natref intends submitting an application for extension of the compliance timeframes in some cases, and an application for exemption from the Minimum Emission Standards in other cases.
+In support of the submissions and to fulfil the requirements for these applications stipulated in the Air Quality Act and the Minimum Emission Standards, air quality studies are required to substantiate the motivations for the postponement and exemptions.